dwisiswant0/slackcat/README.md

 A simple way of sending messages from the CLI output to your Slack with webhook.

-The goal is to get automated alerts for interesting stuff!

 ## Installation

 - Download a prebuilt binary from [releases page](https://github.com/dwisiswant0/slackcat/releases/latest), unpack and run! or